blue-tomato/ElasticsearchFeeder/readme.md

 The filename itself has to be the same name as the template name.
 I.e.: **news-details-page.php** should be **news-details-page.schema.php**

 #### Page Filtering in Schema
 If a Schema Function returns `false` as value, the page will not be sent to ElasticSearch.
-You can use this for filtering you pages and sending only specific pages from this template to ElasticSearch.
+You can use this for filtering your pages and sending only specific pages from this template to ElasticSearch.

 #### Schema Function (i.e. news-details-page.schema.php)